brdeleon/chicago_crash_incidents/README.md

 ## Conclusions

-Our recommendations for the City of Chicago are backed by data and focus on those features most likely to result in an injury given the city's limited resources.
+Our recommendations for the City of Chicago are based on data analysis, highlighting the features most likely to reduce injury rates while taking into account the city's limited resources.
 Vision Zero recommends the following:

 - **Launch Public Health and Safety Campaigns to raise awareness of the high risk of injury in incidents involving cyclists and pedestrians** Distribute free helmets and bike lights, along with information on the importance of wearing them properly to reduce the risk of injury.
 Encourage cyclists and pedestrians to wear bright clothing, especially in low-visibility settings, to increase their visibility to motorists.
 Consider implementing higher vehicle traffic fees involving cyclists or pedestrians to incentivize safer driving practices and reduce the number of incidents.